Tyee Fishing – this is truly sport fishing

-It is a wonderful, quiet, and relaxing experience to go for a row and fish this way.
+It is a wonderful, quiet experience to go for a row.
+Catching any mature-sized chinook this way is a thrill, and you are always in the game for a special Tyee.
 Pay keen attention to your rod tip.
-Relax, if you can.